-Grand spheres are available to order in eco-fibre or cast bronze, please get in touch by using the Contact page to discuss your order.
+Grand spheres are available to commission in cast bronze, please get in touch by using the Contact page to discuss your project.

 The University of Derby approached two of it's alumni in 2010 to work collaboratively on a new gateway sculpture for the main Derby campus.

 Rachel Carter and Laura Ellen Bacon designed three imposing structures of curved steel powder coated in a bright red colour, representing the three sites across Derbyshire.
 The willow representing the students flow through the forms weaving in a and out of the punctured red forms.

 Twisted Form was developed during an artist residency at the King George V gallery with the Ilkeston Ormiston Academy school.

 Inspiration came from the Kepler Conjecture, a mathematical theorem about sphere packing in a three dimensional space, by the 16th century mathematician, astronomer and astrologer Johannes Kepler.

 During the residency Rachel experimented with this theory using small polystyrene shapes alongside sketches, which led to the Twisted Form.
 Made from 50 individually woven units stacked and fixed together to create the two connecting structures.

 After the residency the sculpture was exhibited at RHS Chelsea Flower Show and Doddington Hall before being re-assembled at the Melbourne Art Trail that altered as each piece was removed and sold over the course of a single weekend.